fusionprogguy/Fretboard/README.md

 Their guitar scale generator can be found here:
 [http://www.fachords.com/guitar-scale-generator](http://www.fachords.com/guitar-scale-generator)

 One limitation in comparison to my program is that Fachords only provides tunings for 6-string guitars, whereas my program offers bass and guitar from 4-7 strings.
-The code is easily modifyable to add more stringed instruments and tunings.
+The code is easily modifiable to add more stringed instruments and tunings.

 ## Music Theory